alemangui/funk-machine/README.md

-#Web audio demo
+#Funk machine
-This demo was created for a presentation at the [Paris.JS meetup](http://parisjs.org/).
-A working version can be found [here](http://alemangui.github.io/web-audio-demo/).
+A working version of this project can be found [here](https://alemangui.github.io/funk-machine/).

+Funk machine is a way to control audio parameters and effects with gestures (when a Leap Motion controller is available) or simply by moving some sliders.

+## Audio effects
+Play around with the sliders to edit the effects in the ongoing track.

-## Leap motion device
+## Using a Leap Motion controller

-If you have a Leap Motion device, connect it and you will be able to create higher pitches by raising your hand and lower ones by lowering it.

-## Keyboard
-Start drum beat with 'q'.
-Keys 'a', 's', 'd', 'f', 'g', 'h', 'j', 'k' and 'l' create sounds in the scale of G.
+If you have a Leap Motion device, connect it to control the effects with gestures.
+To select which elements to control, tick the checkbox under the desired sliders.
+More than one slider can be controlled at the same time.

+Simply move one hand up and down to control the checked sliders.

 ## External resources
 This demo uses [Pizzicato.JS](https://github.com/alemangui/pizzicato) and [Leap.JS](http://github.com/leapmotion/leapjs/).

+Dolby Digital Plus audio format will be loaded where available.